WTV: What Does It Stand For and How Is It Used?

 When someone points out a small mistake or issue that isn’t worth fussing over, WTV can be used to acknowledge it without making a big deal.
 An example could be, “Oh, I see that typo, but wtv, it’s not that important.

-Read Also More: 35 Other Ways to Say “Straight to the Point”
+Read Also More: 35 Other Ways to Say Thank You for Reaching Out to Me

 Responding to Casual Suggestions